 Makeup artist Lisa Eldridge also suggests freezing green tea in an ice cube tray, then using the cubes to press along the under-eye.
 You’ll help to cool, soothe and de-puff in one go while the caffeine in the tea will help to stimulate the skin and get things draining again.

 #2.
 Tackle Dark Circles

-If puffy eyes aren’t your number one giveaway, it’s likely you’ll be sporting some rather fetching dark circles instead.
+If puffy eyes aren’t your number one giveaway, you’ll likely be sporting some rather fetching dark circles instead.
 As with puffy under-eye bags, dark circles are caused by a buildup of fluid too.
-If you’ve been up all night staring at a laptop, rubbing your eyes more than usual, or pushing your body a little too much of late, blood can pool here as a result of sluggish drainage and slow circulation—hence the dicolouration.
+If you’ve been up all night staring at a laptop, rubbing your eyes more than usual, or pushing your body a little too much of late, blood can pool here as a result of sluggish drainage and slow circulation—hence the discoloration.
 Your first port of call is a good eye cream.
-Scan the ingredients list for caffeine that’ll boost circulation and constrict blood vessels in the area, retinoic acid that’ll temporarily thicken skin to disguise discolouration, or arnica (used to treat bruising in herbal medicine), which’ll reduce swelling and inflammation.
+Scan the ingredients list for caffeine that’ll boost circulation and constrict blood vessels in the area, retinoic acid that’ll temporarily thicken the skin to disguise discoloration, or arnica (used to treat bruising in herbal medicine), which will reduce swelling and inflammation.

 #4.
 Boost Radiance

 If you need to get through the day on less-than-ideal sleeping hours, mainlining coffee isn’t going to have the effect you’re hoping for.
-“Guzzling caffeine is a temporary solution,” sleep expert Dr. Stanley tell us.
+“Guzzling caffeine is a temporary solution,” sleep expert Dr. Stanley tells us.
 “If you drink too much caffeine, it actually becomes a sedative—it will give you a boost, but then too much will have the reverse effect,” he explains.
-Instead, keep yourself hydrated with lots of water (which will help to plump your skin too) and look to energising herbal teas instead, such as a mint, ginseng and licorice blends.
+Instead, keep yourself hydrated with lots of water (which will help to plump your skin too) and look to energizing herbal teas instead, such as mint, ginseng, and licorice blends.